 - Do everyday tasks with your eyes closed or try using your

-non-dominant hand to brush your teeth or mouse on your computer.
-This retrains your
+non-dominant hand to brush your teeth or use the mouse on your computer.
+This retrains

 Be more focused — not more stressed

 When we become more focused, we improve our odds of success at whatever we want

 to do, and vice versa.
 Oddly, we usually don’t notice when we are focusing well

 but are painfully aware when we feel distractible.

 I read a quote from the poet and peace activist, Thich Nhat Hanh that says, “It's very important